 Depositary Fees and Charges.
-For the year-ended December 31, 2022, our depositary bank owed us a reimbursement of US\$0.6 million, net of withholding tax, for our continuing annual stock exchange listing fees and our other expenses incurred in connection with maintaining and promoting our ADS program, which was paid in full in January 2023.
+For the year-ended December 31, 2020, we received from our depositary bank a reimbursement of US\$0.7 million, net of withholding tax, for our continuing annual stock exchange listing fees and our other expenses incurred in connection with maintaining and promoting our ADS program.
 In addition, the depositary bank has agreed to reimburse us annually for a fixed number of years for our continuing annual stock exchange listing fees and our other expenses incurred in connection with maintaining and promoting our ADS program.
 The amount of annual reimbursements is subject to certain limits.